 - 1. Nordic Walking is a walking discipline, belonging to march sector, in which the athlete's first and most evident tool of advancement is represented by the pole which, by giving adequate thrust to the ground, makes walking fast, characterized by long steps and respectful of human biomechanics. - 2.
 Nordic Walking basics are: - a.
 The use during the march of two appropriate poles, held one in each hand, as more fully described at point C of this regulation; - b.
 The evident and active use of poles during the phases of thrust and advancement, as more fully described at point D of this regulation; - c.
 The continuous athlete ground contact, as more fully described at point D of this regulation; - d.
 The continuous check of marching technique by a specially trained jury. - 3.
 Nordic Walking races are speed based, either with mass or individual start, on flat and homogeneous terrain, or including light slopes. - 4.
-Agonistic Nordic Walking does not include style or regularity competitions, or other events with rankings not drawn on chronometric basis, taking into account any penalty, as more fully described in section G of this regulation. - 5.
+Agonistic Nordic Walking does not include style or regularity competitions, or other events with rankings not drawn on chronometric basis. - 5.
 Agonistic Nordic Walking does not include events with rankings not drawn following the progressive arrival time, even if related to a chronometric basis.
-(I.e. "average" finish time.)

-- 6. Agonistic Nordic Walking does not include races with evidence of heavy rising or descending slopes or rough terrain. - Agonistic Nordic Walking does not include "no jury" events, or events in which Judges do not meet all requirements more fully described at point F. (I.e. events judged by Nordic Walking instructor or other sports judges).
+(I.e. "average" finish time.) - 6.
+Agonistic Nordic Walking does not include races with evidence of heavy rising or descending slopes or rough terrain. - 7.
+Agonistic Nordic Walking does not include "no jury" events, or events in which Judges do not meet all requirements more fully described at point F. (I.e. events judged by Nordic Walking instructor or other sports judges).